yoshida16729438/DataFileFormatter/README.md

 `indent spaces count`: \
 Specifies spaces count per indentation. \
 You have to specify actual spaces count value after `--indentSpacesCount` switch. \
-Ignored if indent character is `tab`.
+Ignored if indent character is `tab`. \
 Default: 4

 `character encoding`: \
 Specifies character encoding to use to read or output file. \
 You have to specify actual encoding name like `utf8`, `shift-jis` after `--charset` switch. \
-Available values depends on what character set is available in the execution environment.
+Available values depends on what character set is available in the execution environment. \
 Default: UTF-8

 `input file path`: \
 Specifies input file to read. \
 If not specified, this application will try to read from standard input. \
 Actually this is not a switch.
-Just specify only file path. \
+Just specify only file path.

+## Exit code
+This application will set exit code if input data is invalid or some error occurs. \
+Please see [exit code list](https://github.com/yoshida16729438/DataFileFormatter/blob/main/DataFileFormatter/Process/ResultCode.cs) for all exit code list.